(410 ILCS 45/6.2)

 children for lead poisoning in conjunction with the school health

-examination, as required under the School Code, when, in the medical judgement
+examination, as required under the School Code, when, in the medical judgment

-of the physician, advanced practice nurse who has a written collaborative
+of the physician, advanced practice registered nurse, or